viamrobotics/docs/docs/components/board/pi.md

 {{% /alert %}}

-Configure a `pi` board to integrate a [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/), [Raspberry Pi 3](https://www.raspberrypi.com/products/raspberry-pi-3-model-b/), or [Raspberry Pi Zero 2 W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) into your robot.
+Configure a `pi` board to integrate a [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/), [Raspberry Pi 3](https://www.raspberrypi.com/products/raspberry-pi-3-model-b/), or [Raspberry Pi Zero 2 W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) into your machine.

 To configure a Raspberry Pi 5, see [Configure a Raspberry Pi 5 board](/components/board/pi5/).

 {{< tabs name="Configure a pi Board" >}}
 {{% tab name="Config Builder" %}}

-Navigate to the **Config** tab of your robot's page in [the Viam app](https://app.viam.com).
+Navigate to the **Config** tab of your machine's page in [the Viam app](https://app.viam.com).
 Click on the **Components** subtab and click **Create component**.
 Select the `board` type, then select the `pi` model.
 Enter a name for your board and click **Create**.